howyi/MCSlackIntegration/docs/slack_app.md

 paste to `SlackToken` in `config.yml`

 ## Get App-Level Token
-!!! note "click `"Generate Token and Scopes"`"
+!!! note "click `"Generate Token and Scopes"` from "Basic Information" section"
     ![generate_app_level_token](images/generate_app_level_token.png)

 !!! note "After setting the Name and Scopes as shown in the image, click the `"Generate"`"